Canopy: Property-Driven Learning for Congestion Control: Evaluation

+\textbf{Real-world Deployment.}\quad We also set up a global testbed of VMs in nine different Azure regions, and use it to evaluate \sysname against baselines under complex real networks.
+Details about the setup are provided in \Cref{subsec:eval-realworld}.

-\textbf{Methodology.}\quad We train all models with eight servers\footnote{Each server contains 32 Intel Xeon E5-2630 (2.40GHz) CPUs and 128GB of RAM.} containing a total of 256 cores for our actor pool; servers are connected via 100G links and another identical node is used for the learner.
-During evaluation, we run a client that initiates a request to a server that responds by continuously sending data for the entire test duration -- the congestion control scheme comes into play on the downlink from the server to the client.
+\textbf{Methodology.}\quad We run a client that initiates a request to a server that responds by continuously sending data for the entire test duration.
+The congestion control scheme comes into play on the downlink from the server to the client.
 The link between the client and the server is emulated using Mahimahi~\cite{netravali2015atc}.
-We emulate each of the 22 traces (including synthetic and real-world traces) on the downlink and test each scheme back-to-back for each trace 5 times and report the average where applicable.
+We emulate each of the synthetic and real-world traces on the downlink, and test each scheme back-to-back for each trace 5 times and report the average.

-At each time step of the evaluation when the agent takes the state and produces an action, we also compute a certificate using the verifier with 50 components equally splitting the input space (see \Cref{sec:implementation}).
-We use a higher number of components than the training setup in order to precisely evaluate the certificate.
-We use such certificates during evaluation to compare \sysname's achieved property satisfaction against Orca's (more on that below).
+At each time step of the evaluation when the agent takes the state and produces an action, we also compute a \certificate using the verifier with 50 components equally splitting the input region corresponding to the property at hand.
+We use a higher number of components than the training setup (\Cref{sec:implementation}) in order to precisely evaluate the derived \certificate.

-\textbf{Evaluation Metrics.}\quad We use a variety of metrics to evaluate the certified and empirical performance of \sysname.
-The former is important because (as mentioned in \Cref{subsec:unconstrained-optimization}) in practice, \sysname{} may not necessarily arrive at a controller that provably satisfies a property {\it on all inputs}:

-\textbf{\em (i) Fraction of Certified Components (FCC):} For each time step, FCC characterizes how many of the 50 components in the certificate satisfy the property being considered.
-We compute the average FCC over all time steps to obtain the FCC of a trace.

-\textbf{\em (ii) Fraction of Certified Steps (FCS):} The FCS of a trace denotes the number of time steps in the trace where the computed certificate is satisfied by \textit{all} 50 components.
-A low FCS value indicates bad worst-case performance -- there were several time steps where the certificate was not fully satisfied and hence, worst-case behaviors may arise from the components that did not meet the property.

-\textbf{\em (iii) Average Utilization and Delay:} The average utilization captures how well a congestion control scheme is able to utilize the available bandwidth while delays denote the congestion controller's ability to maintain bounded queues.
+\textbf{Evaluation Metrics.}\quad First, we study the \qcsat, which is the \qcf at convergence (defined in \Cref{subsec:certified-learning}) to understand the property satisfaction of a congestion control scheme.
+A higher \qcsat reflects a stronger proof of satisfaction for the input region.
+Second, we evaluate the average bandwidth utilization and delay.
 Ideally, we want \textit{high utilization and small, bounded delays}.